Kenshiro-28/Minichess/README.md

 # Minichess

 This is a text-based Minichess game in which the T-Rex evolutionary neural network learns to play from scratch.
-After completing a workout, T-Rex plays against you through a basic text interface.
+After completing the training, T-Rex plays against you through a basic text interface.

 T-Rex trains playing against mutant clones of itself until it reaches 10000000 consecutive victories.
 Winners are stored in a list, so the next winner must win not only the current winner but also the previous ones.
-The current winner is stored in the file **neural_network.json** and loaded in the next training.
+The final winner is stored in the file **neural_network.json**.

 ## Installing dependencies